Brain-Development-and-Disorders-Lab/mars/README.md

 > Tracking features still to be implemented or finalized.

-- Attribute editing within Entities
+- Attribute editing within Entities ✅
 - Metadata query engine, for constructing and executing complex search queries
 - Mechanism to organize and categorize Entities into 'Projects'
-- Drop-down Parameter with customizable options
+- Drop-down Value type with customizable options